kailight/audiocare/README.md

 We use nodejs wrapper script to run the main C script.

-By default an older version of node is bundled on Raspbian Stretch.
+By default an old 4.x version of node is bundled on Raspbian Stretch.

 We need newer version of node (8+) to run the node script to control the C scipt...